Back to Blog

 If you're building custom integrations with Queryra, here are the key touchpoints:

-REST API — For headless WordPress or custom frontends, Queryra's REST API can be called directly.
+REST API — For headless WordPress, custom frontends, or non-WordPress sites, the Queryra REST API can be called directly.
 Send a query, receive ranked results with scores.
-Full documentation at queryra.com/docs.
+See the REST API guide.

-WP-CLI support — Sync products, check status, and manage settings from the command line.
-Useful for large catalogs or automated deployments.
+WP-CLI — Plugin sync and management can be triggered from the command line, useful for large catalogs and automated deployments.

 Ready to fix your WooCommerce search?